hbarnes163/software_engineering_sum1/README.md

 ## Evaluation

-1. Propose a new product for your employer or a small-scale side project for yourself or your team.
-It may be either:
-a.
-A simple web app, for example, a currency converter (written in HTML, CSS, and JavaScript)
-b.
-A data product, for example, a Jupyter notebook with data visualisations that collect data from a web API or an online SQL database
 2. Design and prototype your product using Figma or an alternative
 3. Plan your project using modern planning techniques (for example, agile with sprints).
 Use a project management tool (for example, GitHub Projects, a free alternative to Jira).
 Add a dedicated section to your README that shows how you have used your project management tools
 4. Capture the requirements for your project as issues (aka tickets) accessible via your chosen project management tool